 Using display screen equipment (DSE) for long periods of time can cause significant discomfort — particularly in the neck.
-Laptops and computer monitors are common culprits but hunching over tablets and smartphones can be a literal ‘pain in the neck’, too!
+Laptops and computer monitors are common culprits but hunching over using tablets and smartphones can be a literal ‘pain in the neck’, too!

-If you’ve noticed any upper body aches or twinges from working at your desk, the following stretches can help relieve tension in your neck and shoulders, and prevent bad posture.
+If you’ve noticed any upper body aches or twinges from working at your desk, the following stretches can help relieve muscle tension in your neck and shoulders, and prevent bad posture.

 Even if you’ve only been at your desk for a short time, you can try these helpful neck and shoulder stretches to prevent tension from building.

 This exercise can help relieve neck strain and cervicogenic headaches (a headache that actually originates in the neck).

 To improve your posture and prevent shoulder and neck pain, take a deep breath in and roll your shoulders backwards in a circular motion, exhaling as you bring them down.
 Repeat this 10 times, then try it another 10 times, rolling your shoulders forwards.

 While this is another excellent seated stretch, you can also try it standing up.

 Perfect for getting into the traps and improving neck muscle flexibility, these stretches can be completed standing up or sitting down.

 Also known as a neck flexion stretch, this exercise is great for releasing tension in the back of the neck and at the top of the shoulder blades.